CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-1.md

           }
           ```

-        - **SQLPASSWORD**: You need to enter any unique password with a combination of Alphanumeric letters.
+        - **SQLPASSWORD:** You need to enter any unique password with a combination of Alphanumeric letters.
 Your password must contain characters from three of the following categories – English uppercase letters, English lowercase letters, numbers (0-9), and non-alphanumeric characters (!, $, #, %, etc.).

      - Create GitHub variables with the same name as mentioned below.
-        - **DEPLOYMENTREGION**: Add the deployment region where you want to get the resources deployed. preferenced **eastus2,uksouth,australiaeast**
+        - **DEPLOYMENTREGION:** Add the deployment region where you want to get the resources deployed. preferenced **eastus2,uksouth,australiaeast**

-        - **SUFFIX**: Create a variables to store the deployment ID which is **<inject key="DeploymentID" enableCopy="false" />**.
+        - **SUFFIX:** Create a variables to store the deployment ID which is **<inject key="DeploymentID" enableCopy="false" />**.

-       >**Hint**: You can also find the deployment ID and the Azure AD password within the environment details tab of your integrated lab guide.
+       >**Hint:** You can also find the deployment ID and the Azure AD password within the environment details tab of your integrated lab guide.

    -  Run the workflow named `contoso-traders-provisioning-deployment` using GitHub Actions.

 3. **Setup CI/CD Workflow:**

    - Update the previously created GitHub secret with the following value:
-      - **SQLPASSWORD**: ADO.NET (SQL authentication) connection string of `productsdb` SQL database.
+      - **SQLPASSWORD:** ADO.NET (SQL authentication) connection string of `productsdb` SQL database.

    - In the GitHub repository, navigate to  **.github/workflow** where you will be able to find the yaml workflow **contoso-traders-app-deployment**.
 Run the workflow, this workflow should deploy the application to Azure.